albertoacerbi/website/README.md

 This is the repository of my personal website, based on [Hugo Academic CV Theme](https://github.com/HugoBlox/theme-academic-cv)

+The website is online at [https://acerbialberto.com]()

+### TO DO:

+- In "Publications" section:
+  -   consolidate tag system?
+  -   Altmetric?

+- Sections to add:
+  - News?
+  - Talks?
+  - Teaching?

 ### Notes

 - Publications types are based on CSL specifications, the list can be found [here](https://docs.citationstyles.org/en/stable/specification.html#appendix-iii-types)